mgsloan/todoist-shortcuts/development.md

 # Changes to todoist that would be very helpful

-* Every button in menus should have a distinct, semantic class.
-Right now for some menus I am matching by english text, and this won't work for other languages.
-I could match it by index of the button, but this seems quite unreliable if the order gets changed in the future.

 * Other than things like today / tomorrow / next week / next month, there is no good way to reschedule a task to a particular day.
 I think it would generally be a good improvement if the rescheduling calendar always had a